kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 ```

+## Checkpoint

+This is a good place to take a breath and summarise what you have done so far.

+* Created a new project and installed dependencies
+* Added three datasets to the project and set up the Kedro Data Catalog to accept it
+* Created a data processing pipeline with three nodes to transform and merge the input datasets and create a model input table

+The next step is to create the data science pipeline for spaceflight price prediction.

 ## Data science pipeline

-We have created a modular pipeline for data processing, which merges three input datasets to create a model input table.
-Now we will create the data science pipeline for price prediction, which uses the [`LinearRegression`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) implementation from the [scikit-learn](https://scikit-learn.org/stable/) library.
+In this tutorial, the data science pipeline uses the [`LinearRegression`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) implementation from the [scikit-learn](https://scikit-learn.org/stable/) library.

 ### Create the data science pipeline

-Run the following command to create the `data_science` pipeline:
+Run the following command to create the `data_science` pipeline.
+If you are using the tutorial created by the spaceflights starter, you can omit this step:

 ```bash
 kedro pipeline create data_science
 ```

 Add the following code to the `src/kedro_tutorial/pipelines/data_science/nodes.py` file:

+> If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste, but it's worth reviewing the code for the three nodes.

 <details>
 <summary><b>Click to expand</b></summary>